Benni225/vimerito-2.4-demille/readme.md

 Now, you can write your "actions".
 Actions are methods who will be public for the user. "indexAction" is the default action of every controller.
-If the call the site *http://www.your-site.com/my* will call your Controller_my-class and the indexAction.
+If the user call the site *http://www.your-site.com/my* Vimerito will call the Controller_my-class and the action indexAction.

 ```php
 <?php